Rexabit/Outward-Sideloader/README.md

 ### Custom Items ###
 Note: I have included an example Resources folder, which shows how to set up a custom weapon.
 Extract this and merge it with your Mods\Resources folder, and have a look how things are set up.

-You can define custom items by creating a "myitemname.json" file in the CustomItems folder, following one of the following templates.
+You can define custom items by creating a simple .JSON file in the CustomItems folder, following one of the following templates.
+All JSON files inside the CustomItems folder will be loaded and created automatically.

 #### Notes about Custom Visual Prefabs ####

+The Custom Visual Prefabs are entirely optional.
+If you do not wish to set one for your custom item, simply set all the relevant fields to blank ("").

 Some knowledge about Unity is recommended if you plan on setting up your own custom visuals.
 You'll need to import an .fbx mesh, create a GameObject prefab out of it, and assign that prefab to an asset bundle.